JulienNagel2/TPK-app-inclusion/README.md

 ```

 ## Configure the app for Tanzu Platform
-Configure the buildpacks to use Java v17 (needed for Spring Boot v3)
+Configure the buildpack to use Java v17 (needed for Spring Boot v3)
 ```
 tanzu app config build non-secret-env set --app=$ZAPPNAME BP_JVM_VERSION=17
 ```